Critiquing My Raid Log Template

 The standard dependencies function for FinStarty is generally acceptable; however, different types of dependencies can exist.
 The most common type is listed as FS below, while other dependency types have their specific uses.
 I suggest that these alternative types can sometimes indicate a failure to break down projects into manageable chunks.
 If only one task in a project depends on another project being completed, there's no need to create a separate project.

-In FinStarty, however, you can create a child project that includes this dependency, while the parent project can be un-completable until its essential child projects are finished.
+In FinStarty, however, you can create a child project that includes this dependency, while the parent project can be incomplete until its essential child projects are finished.

 Final Word

-This is a good template to begin with, and once the responses are completed for the missed elements this RAAID template will stand any project manager in good shape.
+This is a good template to begin with, and once the responses are all completed for the missed elements, this RAAID template will put any project manager in good shape.

-With the identified risk response fields to be added to the overall tool, it will be highly efficient and could lead to the creation of a fully fledged risk register with the two project management tools rolled into FinStarty making life much easier than maintaining a custom spreadsheet or tools that require you set them up as standalone boards.
+With the identified risk response fields to be added to the overall tool, it will be highly efficient.
+It could lead to the creation of a fully fledged risk register with the two project management tools integrated into FinStarty, making life much easier than maintaining a custom spreadsheet or standalone tools that require setup.